Anglican Church of Australia: Demographics

-Until the 1986 census, Australia's most populous Christian church was the Anglican Church of Australia.
-Since then Roman Catholics have outnumbered Anglicans by an increasing margin.
-One rationale to explain this relates to changes in Australia's immigration patterns.
+One explanation for the reduced prevalence of Anglicanism relates to changes in Australia's immigration patterns.
 Before the Second World War, the majority of immigrants to Australia had come from the United Kingdom – though most of Australia's Roman Catholic immigrants had come from Ireland.
 After World War II, Australia's immigration program diversified and more than 6.5 million migrants arrived in Australia in the 60 years after the war, including more than a million Roman Catholics.